St. Johns County looks to future of World Golf Village site

 St. Johns County is working with an Indianapolis-based consulting firm TPMA to analyze and evaluate “thousands” of surveys sent to area residents to find out what they want for the future of the World Golf Village property the county agreed to acquire.

-The St. Johns County Board of County Commissions voted April 16 to buy the 36.7-acre site that surrounds the former World Golf Hall of Fame for $5.5 million from the World Golf Village Foundation Inc.
+The St. Johns County Board of County Commissioners voted April 16 to buy the 36.7-acre site that surrounds the former World Golf Hall of Fame for $5.5 million from the World Golf Village Foundation Inc.

 The deal includes the PGA Tour Productions building and surrounding parking lots and pathways.
 The county already owned the Hall of Fame building.